microsoft/aroworkshop/_entries/03-02 deployment.md

 ```
 [root@ok-vm Shifty]# oc login https://api.XXXXXXX.openshift.com --token=hUBBG3XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-Logged into "https://api.XXXXXXXX.openshift.com:443" as "okashi18" using the token provided.
+Logged into "https://api.XXXXXXXX.openshift.com:443" as "okashi" using the token provided.

 You have access to the following projects and can switch between them with 'oc project <projectname>':